 We all have them on hand, whether they are in the form of the old-fashioned paper copy or an app that can be edited and shared.
 Without a calendar, you wouldn’t be able to remember deadlines, important meetings, or social functions.
-But, besides making our lives more organized and productive, we can also use calendars to help save more of our hard-earned money.
+But, besides making our lives more organized and productive, we can also turn a calendar into a savings calendar to help save more of our hard-earned money.

 Use Your Calendar to Create a Budget